 The Legend of Zelda: A Link to the Past

-The Legend of Zelda: A Link to the Past is the hack ‘n’ slash rpg every aspiring gamer gets their eager hands on.
+The Legend of Zelda: A Link to the Past is the hack ‘n’ slash RPG every aspiring gamer gets their eager hands on.
 Dropping the side-scrolling game style from Zelda II: The Adventure of Link, the third title in the series goes back to its roots to the traditional top view camera angle.
 Exploring the legendary land of Hyrule is as adventurous as ever, full of deadly monsters and memorable characters throughout.
-Saving Princess Zelda to stop the evil wizard Ganon with the trustworthy Master Sword is an adventure Nintendo can’t afford to leave out off the SNES mini.
+Saving Princess Zelda to stop the evil wizard Ganon with the trustworthy Master Sword is an adventure Nintendo can’t afford to leave out of the SNES mini.

 Mega Man X

 The Mega Man series sits comfortably in a soft spot in my heart.
 I remember it as one of the very first times I picked up a controller.
 On the Super NES Mega Man made his appearance in 16-bit graciously in this beautifully crafted adventure.
 Equipped with your arm cannon and unique weapon upgrades you’ll find yourself blasting your way through challenging levels and facing off against deadly bosses.
-Mega Man titles upped the ante when it comes to difficulty but leaves players feeling a true sense of accomplishment and gratification at the end of yet another outstanding SNES title.
+Mega Man titles upped the ante when it comes to difficulty but leave players feeling a true sense of accomplishment and gratification at the end of yet another outstanding SNES title.